jidongxiao/networksecurity/notes/icmp/mitigation.md

 ### Use Strong Authentication Protocols:

 Ensure that sensitive traffic is encrypted using protocols like HTTPS, SSL/TLS, or VPNs to prevent data interception, even if an ICMP redirect attack succeeds.

+By applying these measures, we can significantly reduce the risk of a successful ICMP redirect attack.